-Big History (2019) 15-5 takes on existential questions that originated with the dawn of conscious thought, exploring the story of humanity's place in the Universe.
-More than a history course, Big History (2019) helps students see the whole picture and make sense of the pieces: it looks at the past from the Big Bang to modernity, seeking out common themes and patterns that can help us better understand people, civilizations, and the world in which we live.
+Where did we come from?
+What causes change?
+Where are we heading?
+Big History 15 takes on existential questions that originated with the dawn of conscious thought, exploring the story of humanity's place in the Universe.

+More than a history course, Big History helps students see the whole picture and make sense of the pieces: it looks at the past from the Big Bang to modernity, seeking out common themes and patterns that can help us better understand people, civilizations, and the world in which e world in which we live.

-In contrast to delving deeply into narrow topics across a range of specialized subjects, the broader, interdisciplinary approach of Big History (2019) 15-5 serves as a solid foundation for students entering high school streams of social studies, science, mathematics and language arts.
+In contrast to delving deeply into narrow topics across a range of specialized subjects, the broader, interdisciplinary approach of Big History 15 serves as a solid foundation for students entering streams of social studies, science, mathematics and language arts.
 If individual course concepts are considered parts of a mosaic, this course has students step back to see the interplay of the larger artwork.
-Big History (2019) 15-5 encourages students to think critically and to develop a thoughtful, consistent, and rigorous approach to testing new ideas and information in a world in which they are bombarded with information.
-Big History (2019) 15-5 can be delivered and assessed collaboratively by science, social studies and language arts teachers.